Honors & Awards

 » Tom Osborne Citizenship Team (2016, 2017, 2018)

-Matt Jarzynka has played in one game in his final season as a Husker.
+Matt Jarzynka played in one game in his final season as a Husker.
 In his career debut against Bethune-Cookman, Jarzynka provided one of the game's most memorable plays, as the walk-on had a six-yard sack in the fourth quarter for his first career tackle.
 Jarzynka was also awarded a Blackshirt prior to his final practice as a Husker.

 Jarzynka did not play in a game as a junior but added depth on the defensive line.